Beyond accuracy: quantifying the reliability of Multiple Instance Learning for Whole Slide Image classification

-Reliability is concerned with ensuring the model consistently produces correct and trustworthy predictions in a wide range of circumstances, independent of transparency of underlying process by which predictions are made.
+In contrast to interpretability, reliability is concerned with ensuring the model consistently produces correct and trustworthy predictions in a wide range of circumstances, independent of transparency of underlying process by which predictions are made.
 Models focusing on related regions of interest (ROIs) are more reliable, as they process the most relevant parts of the data.
 However, more interpretable models are not necessarily more reliable.
 For instance, a model might offer more interpretability through class-specific information or excitatory-inhibitory heatmaps \cite{javed2022additive}, yet fail to concentrate on relevant ROIs.
 Additionally, while interpretable models may provide explanations for predictions across entire classes, this does not necessarily align with reliability.
 For example, in binary tumor versus normal classification, since normal samples lack clear ROIs, predictions for these cases are not considered in reliability assessments.

 In this paper, we address the above-mentioned challenges by quantitatively evaluating the reliability of MIL models for both binary tumor versus normal classification and multi-class tissue subtyping problems using three metrics.
-Additionally, we integrate the recently proposed additive method \cite{javed2022additive}, designed to enhance MIL model interpretability, and evaluate if this also impacts reliability.
-To provide a more comprehensive assessment, we extend our experiments beyond the Camelyon16 dataset by including two additional datasets: CATCH \cite{wilm2022pan} and TCGA BRCA.
+Additionally, we incorporate a recently proposed additive interpretability method \cite{javed2022additive} to investigate whether improved interpretability translates into increased reliability, providing new insights into the complex relationship between interpretability and reliability.
+Unlike previous studies that rely mainly on single-dataset evaluations, we extend our experiments beyond the Camelyon16 dataset by including two additional datasets: CATCH \cite{wilm2022pan} and TCGA BRCA.
+By introducing quantitative reliability metrics, benchmarking multiple MIL architectures across three datasets, and examining the impact of additive interpretability, this study provides a comprehensive, multi-dataset evaluation of MIL model reliability in computational pathology.
 Our study aims to advance the development of more reliable MIL models for computational pathology.